carboneio/carbone/doc/webserver.md

 export CARBONE_EE_AUTHENTICATION=true
 ```

+## How it works?

+With this on-premise version, the API is the same than the public one.
+You can find the documentation here https://carbone.io/api-reference.html.

+**Note** When you get a render, the file is automatically deleted from the server.

+**Note** A job will be executed every 24 hours to clean render older than 7 days and template older than 60 days.

 ## Setup plugins

 You have the possibility to override a few things in carbone on premise.
 It allows you to choose where to save your templates for example.